pereznetworks/TD-Project9/README.md

 ## Future Releases:

-- Secure implantation using
-  - react front-end that securely access backend routes
+- A react front-end that securely access backend routes

 - Safe-Search that works consistently: